-Jeff Sessions Is Really Going to Hate the World Health Organizations’s First-Ever Marijuana Review
+Jeff Sessions is really going to hate the World Health Organization's first-ever marijuana review

 - Young children may also be vulnerable to negative effects of cannabis.
 Recent reports indicate that young children who accidentally consume pot can experience respiratory depression, rapid heart rate, or in severe cases, temporary coma.

 - People driving under the influence of cannabis are more likely to be involved in a car accident—but the level of risk is generally not as great as with alcohol.
-One of the world’s largest studies, the report says, included nearly 240,000 participants in 13 countries, and showed that cannabis use “caused a low-to-moderate (20–30 percent) increase of being in an accident.”
+One of the world’s largest studies, the report says, included nearly 240,000 participants in 13 countries and showed that cannabis use “caused a low-to-moderate (20 to 30 percent) increase of being in an accident.”

-- Research shows that in several types of cancer, cannabis can slow the spread of the disease, but smoking weed is also tied to an increased risk of testicular cancer by 2.5-fold.
+- Research shows that in several types of cancer, cannabis can slow the spread of the disease, but smoking weed is also tied to an increased risk of testicular cancer 2.5-fold.

 - There is a “weak” association between cannabis use and heart attack.
 Smoking cannabis plant matter can increase this risk, so vaping or using edible forms of cannabis are the safest for your respiratory system.

 - The largest study to date on cannabis and respiratory health followed 5,000 people over 20 years.
-It found that people who smoked the equivalent of 3-5 joints of cannabis per month actually saw improved respiratory function, whereas respiratory function for heavy users was impaired.
+It found that people who smoked the equivalent of three to five joints of cannabis per month actually saw improved respiratory function, whereas respiratory function for heavy users was impaired.

 - There is limited research on the medical use of cannabis, even in the face of mounting crises like the opioid epidemic: “Despite intense interest in the effects of cannabis on opioid use disorder, especially in the USA,” the report reads, “there have been no randomized controlled trials of cannabis for this disorder.”